PD$^3$: A Project Duplication Detection Framework via Adapted Multi-Agent Debate: Related work

-\subsubsection{Multi-Agent Debate Systems}
+\subsection{Multi-Agent Debate Systems}

-Multi-Agent Debate (MAD) \cite{liang2023encouraging, du2023improving} implements the "society of minds" framework through collaborative interactions among LLM agents.
+Multi-Agent Debate (MAD)~\citep{liang2023encouraging, du2023improving, xiong2023examining, chen2024reconcile} implements the ``society of minds'' framework through collaborative interactions among LLM agents.
 This approach addresses key limitations of single-model reasoning—such as confirmation bias, hallucinations, and logical inconsistencies—through iterative adversarial knowledge refinement.
 Empirical studies show that MAD improves reasoning via three mechanisms: (1) collective error correction, (2) perspective diversification, and (3) systematic reasoning reinforcement.

 MAD has proven effective in diverse applications.
-In scientific discovery, \citet{gottweis2025towards} uses tournament-style debates to generate and refine biomedical hypotheses.
-For legal judgment prediction, \citet{chen2025debate} combines MAD with reliability assessment to reduce reliance on large datasets.
-In event extraction, the Debate as Optimization (DAO) system \cite{wang2024debate} iteratively improves outputs without parameter tuning.
-However, MAD remains unexplored for duplication detection a gap our work bridges.
+In scientific discovery, ~\citet{gottweis2025towards} use tournament-style debates to generate and refine biomedical hypotheses.
+For legal judgment prediction, ~\citet{chen2025debate} combine MAD with reliability assessment to reduce reliance on large datasets.
+In event extraction, the Debate as Optimization (DAO) system ~\citep{wang2024debate} iteratively improves outputs without parameter tuning.
+However, MAD remains unexplored for duplication detection, a gap that our work bridges.